Members of the phyllosilicate group include which of the following?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

-In contrast, the other options contain minerals that are not part of the phyllosilicate group.
-For example, biotite and talc are indeed phyllosilicates, but barite is a sulfate mineral and does not share the layered structure typical of phyllosilicates.
-Staurolite and sphalerite are also not part of the phyllosilicate group, as they belong to different mineral families characterized by quartz and sulfide structures respectively.
-Wavellite, while a layered mineral, is less commonly associated with the typical phyllosilicates as it has a distinctive phosphate structure
+In contrast, the other options include minerals that do not belong to the phyllosilicate group.
+For example, biotite and talc are phyllosilicates, but barite is a sulfate mineral with a different structure.
+Staurolite and sphalerite are not part of the phyllosilicate group either, as staurolite is a nesos

 Subscribe